QuantumUPB/qssh/README.md

 ### Environment Variables

-- The library reads the following variables to locate the QKD services:
+The containers load configuration from `server.env` and `client.env` (generated from the `*.env.sample` files).
+The following variables are recognised:

 - `QKD_ENC_IPPORT` – address of the encryption key service.
 Defaults to `localhost:6600` if not set.
 - `QKD_DEC_IPPORT` – address of the decryption key service.
 Defaults to `localhost:6600` if not set.